mnhnam/rag-ai-chatbot-with-langchain4j/README.md

 1. **Document Upload**: Users upload `.md` or `.txt` files through the web interface
 2. **Text Chunking**: Documents are split into manageable chunks with configurable overlap
-3. **Embeddings Generation**: Each chunk is converted to vector embeddings using OpenAI's `text-embedding-3-large` model
+3. **Embeddings Generation**: Each chunk is converted to vector embeddings using Google Gemini's `text-embedding-004` model
 4. **Vector Storage**: Embeddings are stored in PostgreSQL with pgvector extension and metadata (source file, chunk index)

 ### Query Processing Pipeline

 1. **User Query**: User submits a question via the chat interface
-2. **Query Embedding**: The question is converted to a vector embedding using OpenAI's embedding model
+2. **Query Embedding**: The question is converted to a vector embedding using Google Gemini's embedding model
 3. **Similarity Search**: PostgreSQL with pgvector finds the most relevant document chunks (configurable similarity threshold)
 4. **Context Injection**: Relevant chunks are injected into the prompt template
-5. **AI Response**: OpenAI GPT-4.1 Mini generates a response using both the question and retrieved context
+5. **AI Response**: Google Gemini 1.5 Pro generates a response using both the question and retrieved context
 6. **Streaming Output**: Response is streamed back to the user in real-time via Server-Sent Events

 ### Prompt Template System